 Ticket prices and times for live shows vary, but can typically be purchased at the door.
 Please visit the official website for the most up to date information.

-Attending an evening show at Krizik Fountain is a must for visitors.
-These elaborate displays of color, light, and sound are one of the capitals most popular attractions in the spring and summer months.
+Attending the Krizik Fountain show in the evening is a must for visitors.
+The Krizik Fountain show features elaborate displays of color, light, and sound are one of the capital’s most popular attractions in the spring and summer months.

 There is more to see in the area as well.
 The exhibition grounds encompass a number of other site-worthy landmarks, including the Industrial Palace, The Lapidary of the National Museum, a 40-meter tall pyramid used for exhibitions, Marold’s Panorama, and SeaWorld Aquarium.
 Trade fairs and cultural events are held at the site throughout the year, including the Matthew Fair (Matějská pouť) in the spring.